mdsufz/MuDoGeR/README.md

 #Run the installation script as follows
 $ bash -i installation/install.sh

-#Follow the instructions on the screen by:
+#Follow the instructions on the screen:
 # Enter "y" if you want to install all modules, otherwise enter "n".
 # If you entered "n",enter "y" for each of the modules you would like to install individually.